BasileKoko/bink/README.md

 ### ImageFinder Site
-Link to website on Heroku (make Heroku clickable)
+Link to website on Heroku

 In this project , I Create a site that searches images based on a user selecting a coloured square.